-It seems that ORDER OF BLACK is going to be your best-selling album to date.
+It seems that the ORDER OF BLACK is going to be your best-selling album to date.
 It was number four in the States, right?

-Yes and the last one I think was number 13 or something like that.
-So I mean, to me it’s just a testimony that our Black Label family is getting bigger and bigger and its good “laughs”
+Yes, and the last one, I think, was number 13 or something like that.
+So I mean, to me, it’s just a testimony that our Black Label family is getting bigger and bigger, and it’s good “laughs.”

-How it was different to make this album without having that “Ozzy pressure” on you?
+How was it different to make this album without having that “Ozzy pressure” on you?

 Well, I never looked at it as pressure.
-Whenever we were going to make an Ozzy record – I mean, the songs that were on this record could have ended up on new Ozzy record, you know what I mean.
-To me it was never like, oh, here’s Black Label stuff, or here’s – I mean, whenever I was playing with Oz, it was great music, you know what I mean?
+Whenever we were going to make an Ozzy record – I mean, the songs that were on this record could have ended up on the new Ozzy record, you know what I mean.
+To me, it was never like, oh, here’s Black Label stuff, or here’s – I mean, whenever I was playing with Oz, it was great music, you know what I mean?
 So I mean… it’s just like – whether it’s Ozzy or Black Label, it’s all in the same – you know, it’s just hard rock.
 So I come up with a cool riff, and then Ozzy sings vocals on it.
-So I mean, whether it’s anything on this record, or “Crazy Horse”, whatever, Ozzy could have been singing on it.
+So I mean, whether it’s anything on this record or “Crazy Horse,” whatever, Ozzy could have been singing on it.
 That’s about it.

 I don’t know.
 I mean, we went about making a record.
 We did it at Black Vatican, you know, the new studio, out of the house.
 But I mean, it was – we went in with the same way we made all the other records.
 It took 94 days, writing, recording, mixing, mastering, the artwork… everything was done in 94 days.
 You know, that was cool.

 Well, you know, I love them both.
-You know, I definitely love playing the heavy stuff, and I also love sit behind a piano or an acoustic guitar, or something like that.
+You know, I definitely love playing the heavy stuff, and I also love sitting behind a piano or an acoustic guitar, or something like that.
 I mean, obviously, when I’m chilling out and relaxing, I listen to mellow stuff.
 So obviously, after you get done playing that heavy stuff for an hour and a half, blasting your brains out, you’ve got to listen to some Elton John or Crowded House and just listen to some good mellow stuff.
-But like I said I love them all.
-I love listening to Zeppelin just as much as I love listening to “Cold in California”.
+But like I said, I love them all.
+I love listening to Zeppelin just as much as I love listening to “Cold in California.”
 I love listening to “Black Dog” and all the other stuff.

 Okay.
 Everybody keeps asking you this, I know, but how is your life now without Ozzy, and what do you miss most of all about him?

 It’s just Black Label 24/7, 365 days a year.
 But I mean, Ozzy is still a part of my life.
 I mean, I still talk with him.
 You know, it’s just like not living at home with your parents anymore.
-You still love your parents but it’s just like you’re not at home any more.
+You still love your parents, but it’s just like you’re not at home anymore.
 I mean, Ozzy will always be in my life, and so is Sharon, because I love them.
-So it’s no big deal, but it’s just that I’m not in the band any more.
+So it’s no big deal, but it’s just that I’m not in the band anymore.
 But I still talk to Ozzy, so everything’s good, man.

 Sure, we had a great time.
 I mean, we recorded some of it in Paris, some of it in New York, so I had a great time.
-Like I said, I had a great time when we made every one of those records.
+As I said, I had a great time when we made every one of those records.

-How do you like Joe Holmes who replaced you in Ozzy’s band back then?
-I mean how do you like him as a player, you know?
+How do you like Joe Holmes, who replaced you in Ozzy’s band back then?
+I mean, how do you like him as a player, you know?